ianfhunter/ianfhunter/README.md

 I'm a software developer based in Ireland.
 I like algorithmic problems and experimentary/prototype work.

-- 🌱 I’m currently learning about: Prince2
+- 🌱 I’m currently learning about: Japanese - JLPT N5
 - 🧑‍💻 I'm currently working on: Detecting weak citations within collaborative genealogical trees
 - 🧗 My current pastime: Baking 🍰, Reading 📚
 - 👯 I’m open to collaborate on: open source projects to do with my hobbies